 2. Controlled Flight Into Terrain (CFIT)

-Controlled flight into terrain, or CFIT, accidents occur when a pilot unintentionally flies an airworthy aircraft into the ground, a body of water, a building, mountain, or other obstacle.
+Controlled flight into terrain, or CFIT, accidents occur when a pilot unintentionally flies an airworthy aircraft into the ground, a body of water, a building, mountain, or other obstacle resulting in a plane crash.
 These types of accidents are often due to visual and/or spatial disorientation from flying in clouds or at night, but CFIT can happen on clear days as well.

 Although the example below is of a commercial flight, general aviation pilots should know that 80% of all CFIT accidents involve GA aircraft, and 75% of those accidents end in the death of all on board.

 (By Aero Icarus from Zürich, Switzerland - 12ca - American Airlines Boeing 757-223; N650AA@MIA;31.01.1998, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=26675768)

 In 1995, American Airlines flight 965 was enroute from Miami, Florida in the United States to Cali, Colombia when a series of misunderstandings between the pilots and Air Traffic Control paired with flight management system (FMS) input mistakes caused the pilots to become disoriented over the Andes mountains.

 As the pilot and first officer attempted to “fix” their FMS which they believed was giving them incorrect position and heading data, they were in fact flying dangerously close to the mountain peaks outside of Cali.

 When the ground proximity alert finally sounded, the pilots attempted to pull up but forgot to retract the speed brakes they had extended in anticipation of landing in Cali (read all the details of the accident to get the back story).
 The plane crash took place on the icy mountain killing all but four of the 163 people on board.